GM-Consult-Pty-Ltd/text_analysis/README.md

 #### TermSimilarity

-The [TermSimilarity](https://pub.dev/documentation/text_analysis/0.12.0-2/text_analysis/TermSimilarity-class.html) class provides the following static methods used for (case-insensitive) comparison of `terms`:
+The [TermSimilarity](https://pub.dev/documentation/text_analysis/0.12.0-2/text_analysis/TermSimilarity-class.html) class provides the following measures of similarity between two terms:
-* `kGrams` parses a term, to a set of k-grams.
-The default k-gram length is 2 (bi-gram).
+* `characterSimilarity` returns the similarity two terms as it relates to the collection of unique characters in each term on a scale of 0.0 to 1.0;
 * `editDistance` returns the `Damerau–Levenshtein distance`, the minimum number of  single-character edits (transpositions, insertions, deletions or substitutions) required to change one `term` into another;
 * `editSimilarity` returns a normalized measure of `Damerau–Levenshtein distance` on a scale of 0.0 to 1.0, calculated by dividing the the difference between the maximum edit distance (sum of the length of the two terms) and the computed `editDistance`, by by the maximum edit distance;
 * `lengthDistance` returns the absolute value of the difference in length between two terms;
 * `lengthSimilarity` returns the similarity in length between two terms on a scale of 0.0 to 1.0 on a log scale (1 - the log of the ratio of the term lengths);
-* `jaccardSimilarity` returns the Jaccard Similarity Index of two terms;
+* `jaccardSimilarity` returns the Jaccard Similarity Index of two terms.
-* `termSimilarity` returns a similarity index value between 0.0 and 1.0, product of `editSimilarity` , `jaccardSimilarity` and `lengthSimilarity`.
-A term similarity of 1.0 means the two terms are identical in all respects, *except case*;

-To compare one term with a collection of other terms, the following methods are also provided:
+To compare one term with a collection of other terms, the following static methods are also provided:
-* `editDistanceyMap` returns a hashmap of `terms` to their `editSimilarity` with a term;
+* `editDistanceMap` returns a hashmap of `terms` to their `editSimilarity` with a term;
 * `editSimilarityMap` returns a hashmap of `terms` to their `editSimilarity` with a term;
 * `lengthSimilarityMap` returns a hashmap of `terms` to their `lengthSimilarity` with a term;
 * `jaccardSimilarityMap` returns a hashmap of `terms` to Jaccard Similarity Index with a term;
-* `termSimilarityMap` returns a hashmap of `terms` to termSimilarity with a term; and
+* `termSimilarityMap` returns a hashmap of `terms` to termSimilarity with a term;
+* `termSimilarities`,  `editSimilarities`, `characterSimilarities`, `lengthSimilarities` and `jaccardSimilarities` all return a list of [SimilarityIndex] values for candidate terms; and
 * `matches` returns the best matches from `terms` for a term, in descending order of term similarity (best match first).

 *Term comparisons are NOT case-sensitive.*